sagrawalx/tallybot/README.md

 ## Overview

 Roughly, each assignment that asks students to post to Zulip carries a label and a deadline.
 In my typical labeling scheme, labels are strings like `w3thu`, which indicates an assignment due on Thursday of the 3rd week of the term (at some designated time that can be specified in `config.yml`).
-The bot looks through Zulip messages in a given stream whose topic contains a match for a label.
-In other words, students must include this label if the topic of a message they'd like to be counted by the bot.
+The bot looks through Zulip messages in a given stream whose topic contains a match for a label (enclosed in square brackets).
+In other words, students must include such a label in the topic of any message that they'd like to be counted by the bot.

 ## What the Bot Does